Hi I’m Chantel and I am addicted to wool.

 I tell the story of modern day wool, the people growing and harvesting our fibre, the sheep producing it and the lifestyle of the woolsheds.
 An industry spread right across Australia that has been logistically inaccessible to the rest of the world, is now being showcased and celebrated in all of its glory.

-I am addicted to wool, you might just be too once you experience my photography.
+I am addicted to wool, you might just be too once you immerse yourself in the industry through my perspective.

 (Photo Credit for ‘About’ images: www.therealdealphotography.com.au